Our rating(4.3/5)

 Ready for a contactless or chip and PIN transaction.

-• Digital receipts: After each successful transaction, you can send a receipt via email or text message (it’s all free).
+• Receipts: After transactions, you can send a receipt via email or text message (it’s all free) or print one through the Solo Printer.

 SumUp Solo send receipt